When searching for an asset management tool, you’re entrusted with finding a solution that matches a set budget and delivers on desired functionality.

-Whether you’re moving away from pen and paper or upgrading from excel spreadsheets, finding a digital asset management system can seem like a daunting and time-consuming task.
+Whether you’re moving away from pen and paper or upgrading from Excel spreadsheets, finding a more digital-focused asset management system can seem like a daunting and time-consuming task.
+To help, we’ve constructed a 7-step guide for first-time software buyers:

 - Asset Register: How many assets do we have and where are they?